TRaSH-Guides/Guides/docs/index.md

 ## About TRaSH-Guides

-TRaSH-Guides is a comprehensive collection of guides for Radarr, Sonarr, and related media management applications.
+TRaSH-Guides is a comprehensive collection of guides for Radarr, Sonarr, and related media management tools.
+These guides answer common questions and provide the best settings for your entire media server setup.

 ### Official Collaboration